Hund pinkelt auf dem Feld - Blut im Urin beim Hund: Ursachen, Symptome und Behandlungstipps

 Home remedies for cystitis: What can help?

-For mild cystitis, you can use home remedies in addition to veterinary treatment:
+For a mild bladder infection, you can use home remedies in addition to veterinary treatment:

-• Heat: A hot water bottle or a warm basket will help relieve the discomfort.
+• Heat: A hot water bottle or a warm basket can help to alleviate the discomfort.

-• Drink plenty of water: Make sure your dog gets enough water.
+• Drink plenty of water: Make sure your dog drinks enough water.

-• Cranberry: Small amounts can help keep the urinary tract healthy (after consulting your veterinarian).
+• Cranberry and lingonberry : Small amounts can help keep the urinary tract healthy (after consulting a veterinarian).

 • Nettle tea: Can have a diuretic effect and flush the bladder.